 - In addition to a low starting price, NewSmile also includes more bonus items than their competitors.
 You’ll get a free impression kit, retainers, and a whitening kit.
 That’s over £100 in extras.

-- NewSmile’s all-day treatment takes just 4–6 months from start to finish, and their Night Aligners typically take 8–10 months.
+- NewSmile claims their all-day treatment takes just 4–6 months from start to finish, and their Night Aligners typically take 8–10 months.
 That’s a shorter timeline than most in-office options.

 - NewSmile gives you the option of nighttime-only treatment, which only requires ten consecutive hours of daily wear.
 It’s more convenient and discreet, but takes a little longer overall.